 When you’re depressed, it feels like it’s impossible to move forward.
 You might feel like a failure, or hopeless about your future.
 It may feel like no matter what you do, you will never be able to improve upon your situation.

 Dealing with depression is a battle, but it doesn’t have to be fought alone.
 Help for depression is always available and accessible.
-With the right support — whether from a healthcare professional, support group, or a close friend — you can regain control of your life and start leading the best life you want.
+With the right support you can regain control of your life and start leading the best life you want.